 • Use a 9-inch (23-cm) cake pan that is 4 inches (10 cm) high.
 Cut parchment paper to line the bottom and sides of the cake pan.
 Cut one circle 9 inches (23 cm) in diameter for the bottom and one rectangular strip 4 x 30 inches (10 x 76 cm) for the sides of the cake pan.
 In addition, cut two strips of paper 2 x 30 inches (5 x 76 cm) each.
 We will use these as “straps” to lift the baked cake from the pan.

 • Crisscross the two parchment paper straps on the bottom of the cake pan so they form an “X.” Allow the excess paper to hang over the sides.
-Then, line the bottom and sides with the parchment paper so the greased sides will touch the cake batter.
-The greased side of the paper circle should face up, and the greased side of the rectangular strip should face in toward the center of the pan.
+Then, line the bottom and sides with the parchment paper so the greased sides will touch the cake pan.
+The greased side of the paper circle should face down, and the greased side of the rectangular strip should face toward the pan.

 To Preheat the Oven and Prepare a Double Boiler